Troubleshooting problems with water heaters

 Superior water heaters are durable appliances made to last through years of service, but they aren't immune to some common problems that water heaters suffer from.
 There are a lot of electrical and mechanical parts that have to operate under stressful conditions caused by the heat and pressure of the water in the tank.

 One common issue that can turn into a serious problem, if left unfixed, is sediment in the tank.
-There's really nothing you can do to stop sediment from getting into the tank as it comes in from the water line that's connected to your service provider.
+There's really nothing you can do to stop sediment from getting into the tank but you can flush the tank regularly to remove the sediment build-up from the tank.
 Left unchecked, sediment buildup will contaminate your hot water, making it cloudy and smelly.
 Sediment can also accumulate on the heating coils in the tank, causing them to burn out and crack.

 Another common issue is the water either not being hot enough or being too hot.
 For the former, it could be that the heating coil is worn out and in need of replacement.
 In case of both problems, it can have to do with the thermostat malfunctioning.
 The thermostat can get stuck in position, triggering the water heater to constantly heat or not heat at all.